 You get extra allowances in some jobs and for being overseas.
 The RAF provides subsidised food and accommodation as well as uniforms and protective clothing, free healthcare and a pension.

-- You are entitled to 6 weeks holiday a year, plus public holidays.
+You are entitled to 38 days holiday a year.

 You should be aware that in the RAF, you may at times be operating in difficult and dangerous conditions and there may be the risk of injury and death.